nbhushan/lanyon/bio.md

 ## Education
 My undergraduate studies in electrical engineering and power systems (MSRIT, India) gives me a strong foundation in the electricity systems and power grids.
 To further learn about how to model a future grid which will almost certainly involve an element of randomness (e.g., due to intermittent renewable generation), I pursued a MSc in artificial intelligence (Maastricht University, Netherlands) and specialized in machine learning and statistical modelling.
 I applied these methods to develop smart energy management systems.

 After years of wearing a technical hat, I chose to switch and try on the hat of a data scientist, but staying loyal to my roots in the energy transition.
-I was fortunate to be offered a PhD position in statistics in which I developed models to explore the human dimension of the energy transition under the supervision of Casper Albers & Linda Steg.
+I was fortunate to be offered a PhD position in statistics during which I developed models to explore the human dimension of the energy transition under the supervision of Casper Albers & Linda Steg.

-During my PhD, I closely collaborated with the industry.
+In addition to research, I closely collaborated with the industry.
 In particular, I developed solutions to questions posed by Buurkracht, a community-driven intervention aimed to promote energy efficiency amongst its partakers.

 The experience I gained working and studying with multiple disciplines has taught me more than I would have ever gained following a traditional path.